omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 # Run update_instance_dates and update_instance_hidden every day

-## 6/30/19
+## 7/1/19
-(uploaded at home)
+(uploaded at work)
-- models.py (requires migrations)
 - views.py
+- user_page.css
+- created user_page.js
+- workout_list.js
-- urls.py
+- created movement_list.js
-- user_page.html
+- created workoutinstance_detail.js
 - movement_list.html
 - workoutinstance_detail.html
-- created request_list.html
-- created request_detail.html
+- workout_list.html
-- schedule_instance.html
+- user_page.html

-## functionality completed on 6/30/19
+## functionality completed on 7/1/19
+- started styling user_page
-- created request model
+  - created tabs of users workouts
-  - created necessary views and urls as well as links from user page to view and accept/deny requests
-- added infinite scroll to movements list and results on workoutinstance_detail
+- infinite scroll now works from seperate javascript file
-- added an if statement to check if future dates exist on the "by the way" sentence in schedule_instance

 #### Notes:
+- sometimes django will not update css and javascript from seperate files because it thinks there has been no changes.
+  - need to clear computers cache in order to force it to reload it.
 - can add db_index=True to fields that get ordered_by/filtered_by a lot (date fields)
   - all foreignkey fields automatically have this, can remove it by db_index=False to save speed
   - might be a good idea as database gets bigger